hardikmodha/grails-test/README.md

 1. Minimal configuration in `application.groovy`, where I've defined some configuration based on the specific environment.

-2. I've created a `TestController` to retreive the current environment and configuration values.
+2. I've created a `TestController` to retrieve the current environment and configuration values.

 -------
 Steps to reproduce...